passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/05-redo.md

 Be bold: Just straight ask them. _It's not like they're going to be honest with you, girl, what?_ But, well, why not?
 Obviously don't ask them if they're dark.
-Ask them instead about that Lord that {{Ben}} is on a mission for.
-Be bold.
+Tell them about {{Ben}}, but make it sound like _she_ was the one on a mission, a mission that would derail theirs.
+Leave them to fill the gaps by themselves.
+If necessary, mention this so-called Lord.
 Provoke them into attacking her.

 Be prepared to run like hell: keep a lightsaber handy.
 Get a blaster from the armoury.
 And if nothing else works, reset the loop.

-How? {{Sylla}} got a terrifying idea, but dismissed it. _No._ She'd figure it out.
+How? {{Sylla}} got a terrifying idea, but dismissed it. _No.
+Not like that._
+She'd figure it out.

 "Let's do this thing," she spoke out loud.